rebootoio/vaxiin-doc/docs/faq.md

 Our future plans include actual server make & model detection, and mapping of those to out-of-band device generations.

+**If you'd like support for additional models, please open a feature request [here](https://github.com/rebootoio/vaxiin-server/issues).**

 ### Where can I find ready-made rules and actions?

 We're working on such a repo and will make it available once it's ready.